 Applied Behavior Analysis (ABA) is the most effective, evidence-based treatment to help overcome challenging behaviors and develop appropriate social skills.
 By replacing undesired behaviors with more functional behaviors, we help foster meaningful interactions and establish positive relationships.

 We provide services in the setting(s) where problem behaviors are most likely to occur.
-Based on our initial assessment, we will recommend home-based and/or school-based services.
+Based on our initial assessment, we will recommend center-based, home-based and/or school-based services.
 Because skills should be generalized across various settings, community-based services may also be integrated as part of the treatment plan.

 We use a client-tailored approach to design an individualized ABA program for your child’s specific needs.
 This begins with an initial assessment conducted by a Board Certified Behavior Analyst (BCBA).
 Our assessment tools will give an objective overview of your child’s performance compared to their age-related peers.
 These findings will help determine your child’s strengths and weaknesses, identifying detailed areas for improvement.